In our modern society where processed, unhealthy food is readily available, many people struggle tomaintain a healthy diet.

 The Use of Dangerous Ingredients

 Diet fads come across as if they are the answer for anyone wanting to lose weight.
-No matter who you are, or what your lifestyle of level of health is, their advertising efforts make it clear that they are the solution each individual is looking.
+No matter who you are, or what your lifestyle of level of health is, their advertising efforts make it clear that they are the solution each individual is looking for.

-Not only that, a Harvard study found that while whole fruits are linked to lower rates of Type 2 diabetes, fruit juices are actually linked to higher rates of disease!
+Not only that,a Harvard study found that while whole fruits are linked to lower rates of elevated blood sugar, fruit juices are actually linked to higher rates of disease!

 Diet fads will always be potentially harmful because the diet industry is not motivated by health.
 They are interested in whatever will allow their bottom line to increase.
-Unfortunately, that driving force collides with a societal obsession with thinness.
+Unfortunately, that driving force collides with a societal obsession with being thin and lean.

 Beyond the fact that the products are often unhelpful, their marketing efforts reveal that their end goal is to exploit the desires of their target audience.
 In the age of lifestyle content marketing, what their efforts continually suggest is that the product will deliver extreme thinness.